-At the beginning and/or ending of each school year, parents of students with an IEP (Individualized Education Plan) receive an invitation to meet with the school's IEP team to discuss evaluations, assessments, and a plan of action to support their child's academic needs.
+At some point during the school year (before the end date of the IEP), parents of students with an IEP (Individualized Education Plan) will receive an invitation to meet with the school's IEP team to discuss evaluations, assessments, and a plan of action to support their child's academic needs.
 These meetings can be overwhelming and stressful, especially if the child is having difficulty meeting his/her goals or expectations.
 There is only a short period of time allotted for these meetings, so parents must be prepared to ask questions, voice concerns, and contribute helpful information in order to make the best use of this time.
-Once a meeting is over, it is hard to have everyone reconvene because you may have "forgotten to mention" something, ask questions, or challenge specific items on the IEP, etc.

 The National Center for Learning Disabilities (NCLD) suggests the following tips to help parents prepare ahead of time in order to have a productive and positive IEP meeting.